zzzprojects/docs/learnentityframeworkcore.com/pages/saving/change-tracker.md

 4. EF Core detects those changes
 5. `SaveChangesAsync()` uses the tracked state to generate the appropriate SQL

-To see the same workflow explained from the save pipeline side, see [SaveChanges](/saving/save-changes).
+For the general `SaveChangesAsync()` workflow, see [SaveChanges](/saving/save-changes).

+For a deeper step-by-step explanation of the internal save pipeline, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 ## Connected vs Not Tracked